JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 The MIP report is at pains to point out that such a sale is very unlikely to happen, because Peabody is in rude financial health; it has an annual turnover of £630m, an annual profit of £160m and assets of £7.6bn, so the possibility that it will fail is remote.
 The report reinforces the point by noting that no major housing association has ever gone into administration and quotes a GLA document that says 'there is no known cases of a MIP clause being triggered.....'.

 This all begs the obvious question - why have this new clause if it is never going to be needed?
+A careful reading of the report gives an answer - Peabody wants it to allow them to borrow more money.
+To quote the report 'Peabody have funds to deliver this scheme, but given the very large scale of the investment

-A careful reading of th report gives an answer.
-While the Malt St scheme is 'enitirely financed by Peabody from its own investment
+While the Malt St scheme is 'entirely financed by Peabody from its own investment' it nonetheless wants more private bank finance and needs to make more of its 'capital assets'.
+The banks, according to the report, do not consider the 'assets' 'sufficiently "liquid"'

+the purpose of the borrowing is to increase affordable housing (pragmatic response to lack of government funding).
+Agreed with GLA, note

 ## A double threat
 1 MIP clause 2 Berkely appeal